visdesignlab/guardrail-samples-study/public/stage-1/consent_stage1.md

 #### Benefits to research participants and others

-There may be no direct benefit to reserach participants.
+There may be no direct benefit to research participants.
+The broader benefit to society is improving how visualizations are designed, potentially reducing misunderstandings.
-The possible benefits include exposure to interesting data visualization, along with helping inform the development of future data exploration platforms.

 #### Record keeping and confidentiality